christopherweems/swift-fixie/README.md

 ## Workflow Script

-Your workflows live in:
+Your workflows live in your `~/.fixie/list`
-`~/.fixie/list`

-If this file does not exist, fixie creates it on first run.
+If this file does not exist, fixie creates it with an `openFixieGithubRepo()` workflow on first run.

 ```.fixie/list